 I was Zooming with the boyz (spelling intended), and we were talking about comms stuff, and we got to talking about P25…after that discussion, I decided I would give P25 a shot; so, I can unequivocally say, with experience, pssst, P25 ain’t nothin’ to write home about!

-6-May-2020, I purchased this excellent like-new condition Motorola XTS 5000R UHF R1 Intrinsically-Safe Model II, which has a 30-day return policy, from a fellow HAM operator.
+6-May-2020, I took possession and custody of this excellent like-new condition Motorola XTS 5000R UHF R1 Intrinsically-Safe Model II, which has a 30-day return policy, from a fellow HAM operator.
 He turned 75, and he lost his interest in pursuing his HAM operations due to failing eye-sight.

 One of the many great things about Motorola transceivers is they are finely tuned transceivers.
 You really don’t need to mess with audio settings, such as, but not limited to, mic gain, which is unlike many of the amateur transceivers out in the market these days.